BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 Beams from Faucet
 -----------------

-For best understanding how the wallet is worked you can receive some amount from Beam Community Faucet.
+For best understanding how the wallet is worked you can receive some amount from `Beam Community Faucet <https://faucet.beamprivacy.community/>`_.

 1. First of all, copy an address from the Receiver screen (read Receiving funds for more information)